Your Top 7 Questions About Chaga Answered

 Chaga grows in colder climates in the Northern hemisphere on birch trees.
 It is a black-gold mushroom that grows for 10–20 years on a birch tree into a hard, woody mass.
 It will grow on maple or ash trees, but it’s important to get it from birch trees for the most benefits.

 Most chaga mushroom powder you can buy is grown in Scandinavia, Russia, Siberia, Canada, or the United States.
 You can also find chaga in your local park or forest if you live in a cooler climate.
-If you’re interested in foraging for wild chaga, be sure to check out my top wild mushroom foraging tips.

 2. What Are Chaga Mushrooms Used For?